apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### Returning error codes

-You can return the `self.apos.error()` method in a route function to return specific error codes.
+You can `throw` the `self.apos.error()` method in any route function to return specific error codes as well as log additional information for developers.
 Pass in one of several strings to set a specific error response code:

 | Error name | HTTP response code |
 | ---- | ---- |